ArunaBisht/sentiment_analysis/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-Following graph shows the variation in the polarity.
+Following graph shows the variation in the polarity across stocks.

 ![](snapshots/snapshots.PNG)